Easy Thai Vegetarian Red Curry

 - Serve with rice, cauliflower rice, or quinoa, per your dietary preferences, or add rice noodles for a healthy Thai vegetarian red curry soup!
 Of course, you can always just eat it without any accompaniments, though you may want to cook the dish for a bit longer to thicken up the sauce more.
 We like ours to have more liquid for the rice/quinoa to soak up!
 However you eat it, enjoy!

 Do you have a favorite cuisine or dish that you’ve recreated at home?
 Or a favorite dish you’d like us to recreate?
 Let us know in the comments below; we’d love to hear from you!
-Submit your email (on the sidebar) to sign up for weekly healthy recipes and DIY projects delivered to your inbox!
+Subscribe to sign up for weekly healthy recipes and DIY projects delivered to your inbox and get a freebie, too!
 Get in touch any time: we’re on Facebook and Pinterest, or email us at Cory@oursweetlyspicedlife.com or Joelle@oursweetlyspicedlife.com.

 As always, sweetly yours,